wp-plugins/zenfoliopress/readme.txt

 Will add soon...

 == Changelog ==
+= 0.0.7 =
+Minor changes to selectors in the CSS file.

 = 0.0.6 =
 Integrated an optional lightbox presentation for photos, gallaries and collections.
 This presentation utilizes the [slimbox2](http://www.digitalia.be/software/slimbox2) jquery plugin by Christophe Beyls.